anisdismail/HICMA_Landing_Page/README.md

 For now, hicma.html is the main route to start with, so start by running it please.

-About Us is almost done as for styling, unless there is something you need me to change.
+About Us is done as for styling, unless there is something you need me to change.

+Regarding the navbar, would you like me to make it fixed (it stays when the user scrolls), or leave it as is?

 Things that I need for the aboutUs: